-Both men were shot and killed by officers within just a few seconds of being approached.
+Mr..
+Whitaker and Mr. Hill were shot and killed by officers within just a few seconds of being approached.
 In neither case is any actual crime or threat identified by officers before they killed the gentlemen.
 The two officers involved decided to use appallingly bad judgment, with fatal consequences.
 Mr. Eastep was shot and killed after an inexplicable 30 minute period of escalation by officers.
 No crime was identified, and he posed no actual threat to anyone.
 The first officer on the scene decided to use extremely poor judgment in assessing and communicating what the situation actually was, and put a citizen's life in grave danger.

 Mr. Ryan Whitaker made salsa and was playing an exciting video game with his girlfriend, enjoying a night at his residence in the Phoenix, AZ police jurisdiction.
 A busybody neighbor upstairs called 911, complained of "noise", which is nothing serious, and then falsely claimed there could be a physical altercation: "It could be physical, I could say, yeah, if that makes anybody hurry up".
 Officers even commented on this bogus claim as they approached.
 Yet officers shot Mr. Whitaker in his doorway mere moments after he opened the door, killing him in front of his girlfriend.

 Mr. Andre Hill was visiting friends at their home in Columbus, OH just before Christmas.
 He was working on a car late one evening when a busybody neighbor called 911 to complain about a car 'starting and turning off'.
 That is not even a crime, and it certainly should not have merited a response.
 However, bored officers arrived and approached Mr. Hill as he was standing in the open garage door with his cell phone in hand, shooting and killing him within 10 seconds of approach.